2020 Vienna attack: Perpetrator

 The perpetrator was identified as 20-year-old Kujtim Fejzulai.
 He was born in Mödling, a town south of Vienna, in 2000, where he grew up, and lived in the town of Sankt Pölten, 53 km west of Vienna.
 He was a dual citizen of Austria and North Macedonia of Albanian ethnic origin and was known to the Austrian Office for the Protection of the Constitution and Counterterrorism.
 He had been sentenced to 22 months imprisonment in April 2019, after he tried to cross the Turkish border into Syria to join ISIL; however, he was paroled in December 2019, eight months into the sentence.
 He was one of around 90 Austrian Islamists who have tried to reach Syria.
 An Austrian official said that investigators believed that he had worshipped at a mosque that Austrian intelligence services suspected of promulgating extremism.
 Fejzulai had previously taken part in a deradicalization programme run by the DERAD association.

 Die Zeit reported that Fejzulai was known to Slovak police in Bratislava, who had reportedly hindered his purchase of ammunition and reported this to Austrian authorities.
-Weapons and ammunition with Slovakian identification numbers have been used in several terrorist attacks in the past.
+Weapons and ammunition with Slovak identification numbers have been used in several terrorist attacks in the past.

 Hours before the attack, Fejzulai had pledged allegiance to ISIL in Arabic in an Instagram post, using the name Abu Dujana al-Albani.
 In the post he held an assault rifle, handgun, and machete across his chest.